 - Decide which grade levels to include in the club: This is up to you.
 You could decide to let students from any grade join the club, or you may decide to only offer it to upper elementary school students.

 - Set your schedule: Determine which days/times the club will meet each week.
-Pick a date for your performance and make sure it gets on the school’s master calendar.
+Pick a date for your performance and ensure it gets on the schoolâs master calendar.Â

-- Select and order a script/music: You’ll also need to decide what play you’d like to have the students perform and order the scripts and music needed for the production.
+- Select and order a script/music: Youâll also need to decide what play youâd like to have the students perform and order the scripts and music needed for the production.
+For those considering adapting a childrenâs book into a play, our articles featuring book recommendations for 2nd and 3rd graders can serve as a wonderful source of inspiration.

 - Get students interested in the club: Before sending out permission slips, you want to talk up the drama program to the students in the school.
-Enlist the teachers of the grades that will be able to participate to talk to their students about the club.
-You can also consider creating a mini ‘ad’ to share on the morning announcements.
+Enlist the teachers of the grades who will be able to participate to talk to their students about the club.
+You can also consider creating a mini âadâ to share on the morning announcements.

 - Get on with the drama: Once you collect the permission slips, greet students at your first meeting and dive right in with having a great time!